uosq/lbox-projectile-aimbot/README.md

 If LMAOBOX's projectile aimbot is enabled, this script will be disabled when using a projectile weapon :) (we dont need 2 aimbots running at the same time, do we?)

+# Thank You

+- [Terminator](https://github.com/titaniummachine1/) - for the localplayer's head position
+- [GoodEvening](https://github.com/GoodEveningFellOff) - for the GetProjectileInformation function

 ### Features
 - Options on the lbox menu that affect the script:
    - aim key